MahmoudAlyuDeen/diwansync/README.md

   - The boot storage on which `ProxmoxVE` is installed.
   - Used to store all running VMs and containers.
 - `storage`
-  - A logically (or also phyisically) separate storage from `local` boot storage.
+  - A logically (or also physically) separate storage from `local` boot storage.
   - Needed for functionality of `202-storage` / `206-homebackups` / `20#-immich`.
   - Contains secrets for `203-nginx` / `204-ddns` / `206-homebackups` / `207-auth` / `20#-immich`.
   - The config files can be edited to remove or alter these requirement.